dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

 ## <span id="python-classes"></span> Mapping Models with Python Classes

 Using dictionaries on a very simple use case like the one before is enough.
-However, for more complex applications that deal with different entities and have multiple business rules, we might need to encapsulate our data into [Python classes](https://docs.python.org/3/tutorial/classes.html).
+However, for more complex applications that deal with different entities and have multiple business rules and validations, we might need to encapsulate our data into [Python classes](https://docs.python.org/3/tutorial/classes.html).

 To learn the process of mapping entities (like incomes) as classes, we will refactor our application.
 The first thing that we will do is to create a submodule to hold all our entities.
 Let's create a directory called `model` inside the `cashman` module (we are talking about the `cashman` subdirectory, not the main one) and add an empty file called `__init__.py` on it.